TheRosettaFoundation/SOLAS-Match/README.md

 database

-Several additional libraries also need to be installed alongside Translation eXchange.
+Several additional libraries also need to be installed alongside SOLAS Match.
 See the following installation instructions.

 Contact
 -------